annrinTN/capstone_annrumsey/README.md

 I am interested in exploring food security and the impact of hunger by identifying populations impacted by threats to the food supply.
 Established US government sources from the USDA for SNAP and WIC data are a key component of this analysis.

+Source data sets are from the USDA (United States Department of Agriculture) SNAP -  Supplemental Nutrition Assistance Program
+USDA Food & Nutrition Service Child Nutrition and Food expenditures
+US Census tract data and 2010 population
+ Terminology:
 SNAP = Supplemental Nutrition Assistance Program
-WIC = Women, Infants and Children
+WIC = Women, Infants and Children (Food nutrition programs)

-Source data sets are from the USDA (United States Department of Agriculture) SNAP -  Supplemental Nutrition Assistance Program
-USDA Food & Nutrition Service Child Nutrition and Food expenditures US Census tract data and 2010 population

 <h2>The main question -- Who is food insecure?</h2>